6 Ways to reduce stress in the workplace

-The survey of over 12,000 employees across the public and private sectors found there is a higher prevalence of mental health problems in the public sector, as well as a lack of support available when people do speak up.
+The survey of over 12,000 employees across the public and private sectors found there is a higher prevalence of mental health at work problems in the public sector, as well as a lack of support available when people do speak up.
 Of those with a mental health problem, 90 percent of public sector staff disclosed it to their employer, compared with 80 percent in the private sector.

-Mind’s survey found that public sector workers were over a third more likely to say their mental health was poor than their peers in the private sector (15 percent versus 9 percent), and far more likely to say they have felt anxious at work on several occasions over the last month (53 percent compared to 43 percent).
+Mind’s survey found that public sector workers were over a third more likely to say their mental health was poor than their peers in the private sector (15% versus 9%), and far more likely to say they have felt anxious at work on several occasions over the last month (53% compared to 43%).
 The impact on the sector is significant.

 Public sector survey respondents said that, on average, they had taken nearly three days off sick in the last year, compared to just under one day on average for workers in the private sector.
 Almost half (48 percent) of public sector workers have had time off because of their mental health, compared with less than a third (32 percent) of the private sector workforce.

 Our Employee Assistance Programme provides guidance and supports your employees with their mental health in the workplace and in life.
 We can help you create a safe, productive workspace that supports all.